 A powerful and authentic testimonial can turn even your most skeptical visitors into action-takers.

 It can instantly boost your credibility and tip the scale to convince prospects to subscribe, click, visit or even buy.

 But getting great testimonials that actually convince your prospects to take action is a lot of work, not to mention, slightly awkward.
 “Hey client that just spent a lot of money with me, can you write a few sentences about how cool my business is?”

-This is how I used to feel everytime I’d reach out to client for a testimonial.
-Usually I’d reach out when a big marketing project was coming up, like the launch of a new website or product.
+This is how I used to feel every time I’d reach out to the client to collect testimonials.
+Usually, I’d reach out when a big marketing project was coming up, like the launch of a new website or product.

 It turns out, that’s too late.
 By the time they finally got back with me (after the several awkward follow up emails), the project had already launched.

 But things are different now that I’ve implemented an automated system that pretty much handles everything for me.
 Today, I have more testimonials than competitors 2 or 3 times my size because I have a system that consistently asks for client feedback.